 That, simply, it makes you feel good

-In this blog I will explore these ideas, showing how people are tackling the negative impact of fashion on the environment or how people are being inspired by fashion to make changes to their lives or the lives of others.
-As I travel to different fashion cities I will explore its impact on different parts of the world, documenting how it is inseparable from craft, heritage, and tradition.
+In this blog I will explore these ideas, showing how people are tackling the negative impact of fashion on the environment and how people are being inspired by fashion to make changes to their lives or the lives of others.
+As I travel internationally to a variety of fashion cities I will explore the impact fashion has on different parts of the world and document how it is inseparable from craft, heritage, and tradition.

-I also love London’s eccentricity diversity, history and intellectual drive, so occasionally I’ll share some of my favourite places to shop and the events I attend.
+Too, as I call London my home, I will share my love for London’s eccentricity, diversity, people, history and intellectual drive, so occasionally I will share some of my favourite places to shop and the events I attend.